nodeshift/openshift-rest-client/README.md

 To fix this, you can tell the openshift-rest-client to load the spec file from your remote cluster using the `loadSpecFromCluster` option.
 Setting this to true, will try to load the spec file from your clusters `/openapi/v2` endpoint.
 If that doesn't exist, it will also try, `/swagger.json`

+If the remote spec cannot be loaded,  a warning will be output to the console and the default spec will be loaded.

 In a future version of this client,  this might become the default.